Seaaaany1804/Tea-Track/README.md

 ```

 ### 2. Set Up Environment Variables
-Create a `.env` file in the root directory for both frontend and backend.
+Create a `.env` file in the root directory.
 Follow the file template below.

 ```env
 PORT="8081"